 7 July 1955: Completes the first in a series of recordings, Lotte Lenya singt Kurt Weill (released in the U.S. as Lotte Lenya Sings Berlin Theatre Songs).

-28 September 1955: Attends Louis Armstrong’s recording session for “Mack the Knife” for Columbia.
+28 September 1955: Attends Louis Armstrong and His All-Stars’ recording session for “Mack the Knife” for Columbia.
 She and Armstrong do a take together, which is not released until 1982.
-Armstrong’s rendition is a hit and inaugurates a long string of successful pop recordings of “Mack the Knife.”
+Armstrong’s rendition is a hit and inaugurates a long string of successful pop recordings of “Mack the Knife” by Bobby Darin, Ella Fitzgerald, and Frank Sinatra, among many others.
+Armstrong includes Lenya’s name in the lyrics, an innovation other singers will take up.

 1 April 1956: Wins Tony Award as Best Supporting or Featured Actress in a Musical for her performance in The Threepenny Opera; the production itself receives a special award.
 It is the first time and only time Tony Awards have been given for an off-Broadway production.
 Lenya leaves the cast around this time.